SyncfusionExamples/how-to-create-wpf-datagrid-with-calculated-columns/README.md

 ## About the sample
 This example illustrates how to create wpf datagrid with calculated columns (unbound columns)

-[SfDataGrid](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) allows you to add **additional columns** which are **not bound with data object** from underlying data source.
+[WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid)(SfDataGrid) allows you to add **additional columns** which are **not bound with data object** from underlying data source.
 You can add unbound column using [GridUnBoundColumn](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridUnBoundColumn.html) class.
 Unbound columns supports for sorting, filtering, grouping, exporting and printing as normal columns.

 ```XML